top of page

 2. Explore Creative Hobbies and Crafts.

-Just like #1, engage in hobbies and crafts with someone else.
+Just like number one, engage in hobbies and crafts with someone else.
 Yes, it's always okay to exist in peaceful solitude and let your creativity out.
 But doing so alongside someone else can invite play.

 I used to get together with a few friends every Friday night and draw.
 Each of us loved to draw and could do so on our own just fine.
 But being together invited more energy, smiles, and laughter.